maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 To run the test:

 1. Compile your project: `mvn compile`
-2. Execute the test class: `mvn exec:java -Dexec.mainClass="com.example.transit.IgniteClusterTest"`
+2. Execute the test class: `mvn exec:java -Dexec.mainClass="com.example.transit.examples.IgniteClusterExample"`

 If everything is set up correctly, you should see output confirming the connection to your Ignite cluster, along with details about the connected nodes, client configuration, and available resources.